nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### List tuition appointments: `list_appointments`

 Shows a list of all upcoming tuition appointments in the personal tuition appointment list.
+Appointments are automatically sorted by ascending order (oldest to newest).

 Format: `list_appointments`